github/docs/content/code-security/supply-chain-security/viewing-and-updating-vulnerable-dependencies-in-your-repository.md

 1. Optionally, if the alert is being fixed, if it's incorrect, or located in unused code, use the "Dismiss" drop-down, and click a reason for dismissing the alert.
    ![Choosing reason for dismissing the alert via the "Dismiss" drop-down](/assets/images/help/repository/dependabot-alert-dismiss-drop-down.png)

+### If you can't view reports

+Security is a priority, so, security alerts by default are only visible to repository administrators.
+So, contact your administrator.
+And point them here.

+#### If your team members can't view reports

+If you have lots of repositories, you'll need to manually add a group in order to allow your developers to see the reports.

+* For each repository, visit `{github-base-url}/{org-name}/{repo-name}/settings/security_analysis#security_analysis_bucket`
+* Scroll to the bottom of the page.
+* Focus the text field labeled `Choose the people or teams you would like to grant access`.
+* No, there isn't an anchor for this portion of the page.

+Unlike org membership where the box is a search box to filter org members and there's a button to invite members, and unlike the teams list where the box is a search box to filter teams and there's a button to add teams, and unlike team membership where the box is a search box to filter existing members and there's a button to add teams, this text field is a way to directly add teams or people to the list.

+* Select the team/person (you should make it a team, this is painful enough, you really don't want to have to do this again)
+* Don't forget to click Save changes

+Once you've added a team to the list, they'll be able to see alerts.

 ### Further reading

 - "[About alerts for vulnerable dependencies](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies)"